ScholarNet President Mike Mutziger reflects on your heroic efforts, his team’s response, and taking the time to plan during 2020.

 I can also talk about how quickly we moved our teams to work from home without missing a beat in our customer service levels.
 Like many of you, our team had to learn how to work differently and without the comforts of the office.
 If you’ve heard the analogy of a duck on the pond, that was us.
 Everything calm and collected on top of the water, but paddling like crazy underwater to make sure and meet the service expectations of our school and lender partners.
 ScholarNet never missed a beat.
 Of all the things a financial aid office might have to worry about, ScholarNet was not one of them.

 We did use 2020 as an opportunity to plan.
 Plan for what might happen next.
 Plan for the future.
 Plan to make sure ScholarNet is positioned to serve your needs.
 One of the best results of all this planning is that we’ll be introducing a new user experience with ScholarNet – one that remembers with reverence the ScholarNet features you know and love, but improves upon others based on input from many of you.
-We’re excited for you to experience the ScholarNet refresh – coming this spring – and, hopefully, many more good things to come this year.
+We’re excited for you to experience the ScholarNet update – coming this spring – and, hopefully, many more good things to come this year.